espressif/esp-idf/docs/en/api-reference/peripherals/dac.rst

 When the power management is enabled (i.e., :ref:`CONFIG_PM_ENABLE` is on), the system will adjust or stop the clock source of DAC before entering Light-sleep mode, thus potential influence to the DAC signals may lead to false data conversion.

 When using DAC driver in continuous mode, it can prevent the system from changing or stopping the clock source in DMA or cosine mode by acquiring a power management lock.
 When the clock source is generated from APB, the lock type will be set to :cpp:enumerator:`esp_pm_lock_type_t::ESP_PM_APB_FREQ_MAX`.
 When the clock source is APLL (only in DMA mode), it will be set to :cpp:enumerator:`esp_pm_lock_type_t::ESP_PM_NO_LIGHT_SLEEP`.
-Whenever the DAC is converting (i.e., DMA or cosine wave generator is working), the driver will guarantee that the power management lock is acquired after calling :cpp:func:`dac_continuous_enable`.
+Whenever the DAC is converting (i.e., DMA or cosine wave generator is working), the driver guarantees that the power management lock is acquired after calling :cpp:func:`dac_continuous_enable`.
 Likewise, the driver will release the lock when :cpp:func:`dac_continuous_disable` is called.

 IRAM Safe
 ^^^^^^^^^

 By default, the DAC DMA interrupt will be deferred when the cache is disabled for reasons like writing/erasing Flash.
 Thus the DMA EOF interrupt will not get executed in time.

-To avoid such case in real-time applications, you can enable the Kconfig option :ref:`CONFIG_DAC_ISR_IRAM_SAFE` which will:
+To avoid such case in real-time applications, you can enable the Kconfig option :ref:`CONFIG_DAC_ISR_IRAM_SAFE` which:

-1. Enable the interrupt being serviced even when cache is disabled;
+1. Enables the interrupt being serviced even when cache is disabled;

-2. Place driver object into DRAM (in case it is linked to PSRAM by accident).
+2. Places driver object into DRAM (in case it is linked to PSRAM by accident).

-This will allow the interrupt to run while the cache is disabled but will come at the cost of increased IRAM consumption.
+This allows the interrupt to run while the cache is disabled but comes at the cost of increased IRAM consumption.

 Thread Safety
 ^^^^^^^^^^^^^